Effective from April 2, 2018, I have changed my policy about paper QSLs.

 Postage prices in Denmark:

-Currently a standard letter (50 grams = 3-4 std.
-QSL cards) to any country outside Denmark, the postage is DKK 25.00.
+Currently the postage is DKK 30.00 for a standard letter (max.
+50 grams = 3-4 std.
+QSL cards) to any country outside Denmark.

 As of JULY 1st, 2017 the Danish Post has discontinued ALL sales and redemptions of IRCs.